S573647/streaming-03-bonus_Kamalini/README.md

 Be sure that RabbitMQ is installed and running.
 For more information on RabbitMQ and its installation please see [RabbitMQ Home Page](https://www.rabbitmq.com/).

 # Data Source
-Annually millions of people utilize the NYC subways, and constant movement of the population around the city makes it an ideal source to create a fake data stream.
-The Metropolitan Transportation Authority is responsible for all public transport in New York City and collects data in batches by the hour.
-This batching creates counts for the number of passengers boarding a subway at a specific station.
-It also provides data concerning payment, geography, time, date, and location of moving populations based on stations.
-MTA Data is commonly utilized when discussing population movements among districts and the role of public transport.

-MTA Data is readily available from New York State from their Portal.

-NYC MTA Data for Subways: https://data.ny.gov/Transportation/MTA-Subway-Hourly-Ridership-Beginning-February-202/wujg-7c2s/about_data

 ## Modifications of Data
 The source contained 12 columns, however, the MTAHourlyData50R.csv has 7 columns.
 In this instance the column originally called "transit_time" has been split, the source had both time and date in the same column.
 This was addressed by separating time and date into two specific columns, by adding a column.
 The data has also been trimmed from its total of 56.3 million rows to 50 rows.
 Additionally, time was converted to load into the database.